ballerina-platform/ballerina-distribution/examples/converting-from-user-defined-type-to-json/converting_from_user_defined_type_to_json.md

 # Converting from user-defined type to JSON

-Conversion from `json` value to JSON format is straightforward.
+Conversion of a `json` value to JSON format is straightforward.
 Converting from an application-specific, user-defined subtype of `anydata` to `json` is also possible.

 In many cases, conversion happens automatically. when user-defined type is a subtype of JSON as well as of `anydata`.
 With tables, XML or records open to `anydata`, use `toJson()` to convert `anydata` to `json`.
 APIs that generate JSON typically accept `anydata` and automatically apply `toJson()`.